As the season for employee appraisals is here, it is very likely that you are currently preparing for meetings with your team members.

 Don’t just rattle off a list of improvements that the member of staff needs to make, and then wait six months to a year to address those items; instead, check in every single week with your team member, letting them know that you are noticing their work, and provide constant feedback about their success or failure in terms of your expectations.

-By utilising these three tips, you will improve the appraisal process for your own and your staff’s benefit.
+By utilising these three tips, you will improve the appraisal process for your own and your staff’s benefit especially if you have had no formal appraisal training in the past.

 Head of Training and Development